helidon-io/helidon/docs/mp/lra.md

 Testing of JAX-RS resources with LRA can be challenging as LRA participant running in parallel with the test is needed.

 Helidon provides test coordinator which can be started automatically with additional socket on a random port within your own Helidon application.
-You only need one extra test dependency to enable test coordinator in your [@HelidonTest][helidontest].
+You only need one extra test dependency to enable test coordinator in your [@HelidonTest](testing/testing.md).

 Dependency: